 A lot of things I do involve colour to some extent.
 This page is only about projects, et al. that are specifically about one colour, or colours in general.
 For more work, see my portfolio.

-- The objective of this project is simple: To create images with one pixel for every 24-bit rgb-color (there are 16,777,216 of them); not one colour missing, and not one colour twice.
+- The objective of this project is simple: To create images with one pixel for every 24-bit rgb-colour (there are 16,777,216 of them); not one colour missing, and not one colour twice.

 - An Internet/domain artwork from 2013 that consists of one colour, being

 #a00ade.
-This is the colour you get when Web browsers interpret my first name (Alexander) as an html color.
+This is the colour you get when Web browsers interpret my first name (Alexander) as an html colour.
+(Currently offline.)

 - Hope For Minimal Abstract Art Part 1 - 7